UK and Italian hostages killed in Nigeria

-Cameron said he had authorized the failed operation, conducted with the Nigerian government, after being told the men's lives were in "imminent and growing danger".
+Cameron said he had authorised the failed operation, conducted with the Nigerian government, after being told the men's lives were in "imminent and growing danger".

 Cameron said Briton Chris McManus and Italian Franco Lamolinara had been taken hostage in Northern Nigeria in May 2011.

 "Preparations were made to mount an operation to attempt to rescue Chris and Franco.
-Together with the Nigerian government, today I authorized it to go ahead, with UK support," Cameron said.
+Together with the Nigerian government, today I authorised it to go ahead, with UK support," Cameron said.

 "It is with great regret that I have to say that both Chris and Franco have lost their lives.